STS-87: Collaborative Ukraine Experiment

-The Collaborative Ukraine Experiment (CUE) was a mid-deck payload designed to study the effects of microgravity on plant growth.
+Led by Kadenyuk, the Collaborative Ukraine Experiment (CUE) was a mid-deck payload designed to study the effects of microgravity on plant growth.
 The CUE was composed of a group of experiments flown in the Plant Growth Facility (PGF) and in the Biological Research in Canisters (BRIC).
 The experiments also required the use of a Gaseous Nitrogen (GN2) Freezer and the fixation hardware.
 Investigators in Ukraine and the United States (Kansas State University and Louisiana State University) selected the experiments as a model for scientific collaboration between the two countries.
 The PGF supported plant growth for up to 30 days by providing acceptable environmental conditions for normal plant growth.
 The PGF was composed of the following subsystems: Control and Data Management Subsystems (CDMS), Fluorescent Light Module (FLM), Atmospheric Control Module (ACM), Plant Growth Chambers (PGCs), Support Structure Assembly (SSA), and the Generic External Shell (GES).
 The complete PGF replaced one mid-deck locker and operated on 28 V direct current (dc) power.
 The plant specimen studied in the PGF was Brassica rapa (turnip).